• Skip to primary navigation

 1. Add the garlic and onion to the pot.

-2. Place the brisket in the pot with the fat side down.
+2. Place the brisket in the pot with the fat side up.

 3. Sprinkle spice packet over and around the brisket.